Holistic Allergy Relief: 9 Natural Ways to Support Improved Immune Regulation and Histamine Balance

 Insomnia

-Without understanding and addressing the root causes of your immune imbalances, conditions can worsen and become chronic.
-Luckily, there are practical strategies that may help manage hypersensitive responses and encourage greater immune regulation.
+Without understanding and addressing the root causes driving your specific immune imbalance(s), conditions can worsen and become chronic.
+Fortunately, there are quite a few, practical, general strategies that may help manage hypersensitive responses and encourage greater immune regulation.

 1. Sleep

-Sleep is one of our body’s most accessible and potent immune regulation strategies.
-Getting adequate rest and maintaining a regular sleep schedule is critical for healthy immune system and inflammatory responses.
-Supplements like l-theanine and melatonin, along with most adaptogens — especially reishi and astragalus — can be helpful in improving your ability to fall and stay asleep.
-You can also improve your sleep by committing to a routine.
-Try going to sleep at the same time each night, avoiding screens before bed, and sticking to a consistent wind-down activity like reading, coloring, or listening to calm music.
+Sleep is one of our body’s most accessible and potent immune regulation support strategies.
+Getting adequate rest and maintaining a regular sleep schedule is critical for healthy immune system and modulating inflammatory responses.
+Supplements like magnesium (especially glycinate and threonate forms), l-theanine, and melatonin, along with most adaptogens — especially reishi and astragalus — can be helpful in improving your ability to fall and stay asleep.
+You can also greatly improve your sleep quality by committing to a regular, supportive bedtime routine (aka practicing good sleep hygiene).
+These practices might include going to sleep at the same time each night, avoiding screens before bed (but especially in bed), and sticking to a consistent wind-down activity like reading, coloring, journaling, or listening to calm music or passive meditation.

 2. Stay hydrated

 Dehydration is a major stressor to the body, reducing effectiveness and efficiency of immune responses.
-Staying hydrated with unsweetened and decaffeinated beverages is critical for immune balance.
-For extra support, choose drinks that are not only hydrating, but also include bioactives known to support immune functionality like hot/warm stinging nettles, hibiscus, rosehip, peppermint, rosemary, and ginger herbal teas.
+Staying hydrated with plenty of unsweetened and decaffeinated beverages is critical for immune balance.
+For extra support, choose drinks that are not only hydrating, but also include key vitamins, minerals, and bioactives like quercetin, rosmarinic acid, curcumin, and polyphenols known to support immune functionality.
+A great place to start?
+Warm herbal teas featuring stinging nettles, hibiscus, rosehip, peppermint, rosemary, and ginger.

 3. Skip the alcohol